MrSjodin/HomeAssistant_Trafiklab_Integration/README.md

 You need to register at [Trafiklab](https://www.trafiklab.se/) to get API keys for:

 - **Trafiklab Realtime APIs**: For real-time departures, arrivals, and stop lookup

-The integration uses the new **Trafiklab Realtime APIs** which provide:
-- Better performance with higher quotas
-- More detailed data including platforms and real-time information
-- Nationwide coverage of all Swedish public transport operators - not just SL
-- CC-BY 4.0 license allowing flexible usage

 ## Sensors